AkhilRaj1819/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 31 payment

-✅ Implemented redux in frontend
+✅ Implemented redux in frontend.
-✅ used redux in user details page
+✅ used redux in user details page.

+### **🛠️ Milestone 31 payment

+✅Implemented redux in frontend.